verida/did-server/ARCHITECTURE.md

 While the exact mechanics of that is out of scope for this document, what's important is to ensue we utilize a signature scheme that is cheap to execute on popular blockchains.

-The Ethereum Virtual Machine (EVM) is currently the most popular blockchain engine and in turn, it's native signature schema (`ECDSA Secp256k1`) is natively supported by most other blockchain virtual machines.
-For this reason, this `DID Registry` and the Verida `Client SDK` uses the `ECDSA Secp256k1` signature scheme via the `ethers.js` library.
+The Ethereum Virtual Machine (EVM) is currently the most popular blockchain engine and in turn, it's native signature schema (`Secp256k1`) and hashing algorithm (`keccak256`) is natively supported by most other blockchain virtual machines.
+For this reason, this `DID Registry` and the Verida `Client SDK` uses the `Secp256k1` signature scheme and `keccak256` hashing algorithm via the `ethers.js` library.